SilentErosion/2024-2nd/README.md

 3. System programming assignments: Write unit tests and test cases, think like a programmer(e.g. abstraction, function design, algorithm and data structure), write clean code using naming rules and refactoring.
 4. Reverse engineering: Ask for some additional assignments I can try top-down learning on.

+### Ones I Thought Impossible to Complete in A Month When I Read Again
+1. Code an online forum to practice front-end and back-end frameworks.
+Maybe space reservation system (NH School piano room) or chatbot using LLM with existing answers on QnA section on the nhschool page would work.

 <!-- # 2nd Round(9.19-9.30)
 I don't think I am ready to apply for the jobs.
 Especially, in terms of what only I can do.
 But I could write cover letters and get feedback or give feedback on my own.
 Experience is the most important anyway.